 This is play where the rules for social interaction can be revealed and explored.
 This is where a social interaction contains expectations on all parties and that everyone will abide by the rules, this could be a game, conversation or making something together.

-This is play with words, gestures and nuances, for example jokes, mines, taking the mickey, poetry.
+This is play with words, gestures and nuances, for example jokes, taking the mickey, poetry.
 The emphasis is on the message.

 This is where a child enjoys creating with a range of materials and tools for the sake of enjoying it and the process of being creative and having freedom to express themselves creatively not necessarily aiming for the end result.
 This is through arts/crafts/drama/music.